Do you remember a simpler time when it was things like a polar vortex that kept us cooped up for short bursts?

 “Project purge: Talk with your child about how to help those in need.
 Have your child separate old toys they'd like to donate.
 Remind them they are helping make room for any gifts they may get this year.”

-This story was originally published on December 12, 2015.
+This story was originally published on December 12, 2015 and has been updated.